tomgxz/Kraken/REPORT.md

 ## Development and Testing

+  For the sake of conciseness and clarity, when the document outlines certain HTML and CSS files, such as `/templates/login.html`, it will not show all of the different iterations of the page.
+Major changes, such as reogranisations of the page, would be displayed in later sections, but the actual process of orignally designing the website is not documented to make the document easier to read.
+A lot of the design process involved tweaking classes, re-ordering HTML elements, and adding new or modifying existing CSS blocks.

 ### Stage 1 - Setting up the website

   Before creating the database system, I decided to get the website backend up and running, and design the login and signup pages, to make it easier to test certain elements of the database.
 This includes setting up the template design for the front-end, creating a form system with verification in JavaScript, and performing validation server-side.
 The first thing I did was get the flask backend running.
 For this, I modified some code that I have used before when using Flask as a backend.